Patrons With Disabilities

 - These limited reserved seating areas are not for those with slight injuries

-Space is limited and Festival staff cannot save or reserve seats or areas on the platform.
-The raised areas can often be crowded for the larger artists.
-In order to keep these platforms at a safe capacity, patrons may be asked to wait close by and staff will allow entry if, and when space has opened up in the elevated area.
+Space is limited and Festival staff cannot save or reserve seats or areas in these viewing areas.
+During larger artist these areas can become crowded.
+In order to keep these areas at a safe capacity, patrons may be asked to wait close by and staff will allow entry if, and when space has opened up in these areas.

-Any person who attempts to use the accessible seating areas fraudulently or who attempts to help others do so will be removed from the seating area.
+Any person who attempts to use the accessible seating areas fraudulently or who attempts to help others do so will be removed from the viewing area.

 An accessible port-o-let is available in close proximity and will be marked on the map you can pick-up at the Access Center.

 Back to top